POTSA: A Cross-Lingual Speech Alignment Framework for Speech-to-Text Translation: Introduction

-Yet fulfilling this requirement remains challenging because state-of-the-art S2TT models achieve high accuracy on high-resource pairs but lag on low-resource pairs \cite{stsurvey}.
+However, meeting this requirement remains challenging: state-of-the-art S2TT models achieve high accuracy on high-resource language pairs but lag behind on low-resource ones \cite{stsurvey}.
+For example, English$\rightarrow$Chinese translation is typically much stronger than Japanese$\rightarrow$Chinese translation.
 Although this performance bias is partially attributable to skewed training data distributions, the deeper underlying cause lies in insufficient cross-lingual comparability of speech representations \cite{onlyshared,whispershared}.
-As illustrated in Fig. \ref{fig:1}. (a), we select the state-of-the-art multilingual encoder Whisper \cite{whisper} and visualize its speech representations, which form language-specific clusters: samples from the identical language coalesce rather than being grouped by shared semantic content.
+As illustrated in Figure \ref{fig:1}(a), we select the state-of-the-art multilingual encoder Whisper \cite{whisper} and visualize its speech representations, which form language-specific clusters: samples from the identical language coalesce rather than being grouped by shared semantic content.
 This prevents the decoder from effectively reusing learned translation mappings, thus amplifying the performance gap.
 Cross-lingual alignment is therefore the key to mitigating this bias.
-As illustrated in Fig. \ref{fig:1}. (b), this alignment encourages the model to induce a cross-lingually shared representation: an abstract `pivot language'.
+As illustrated in Fig \ref{fig:1}(b), this alignment encourages the model to induce a cross-lingually shared representation: an abstract 'pivot language'.
 Nevertheless, current alignment research in the speech domain is confined to speech-to-text mappings.
-By bridging the modality gap between speech and text, these methods facilitate knowledge transfer from machine translation (MT) decoders\cite{s2talign1,s2talign2,s2talign3}.
-While such a strategy highlights the importance of cross-modal modeling, it implicitly carries two limitations: First, alignment is typically constrained to the speech-to-text direction, where the learning objective is defined by textual supervision\cite{s2talign2,s2talign3}.
+By bridging the modality gap between speech and text, these methods facilitate knowledge transfer from machine translation (MT) decoders \cite{s2talign1,s2talign2,s2talign3}.
+While such a strategy highlights the importance of cross-modal modeling, it implicitly carries two limitations: First, alignment is typically constrained to the speech-to-text direction, where the learning objective is defined by textual supervision \cite{s2talign2,s2talign3}.
 As a result, the speech encoder is forced to follow text-driven constraints, often compressing fine-grained acoustic details not represented in text.
-Second, this paradigm treats each source language independently, neglecting the underlying structural similarities and transferable representations shared across languages\cite{multilingual}.
+Second, this paradigm treats each source language independently, neglecting the underlying transferable representations shared across languages \cite{multilingual}.
 This isolation restricts cross-lingual knowledge transfer and reduces the capacity for generalization.